Oppenheim, New York: History

-The town was first settled circa 1791 by Palatine Germans from Oppenheim, Germany.
+The town was first settled ' by Palatine Germans from Oppenheim, Germany.
 The town of Oppenheim was established in 1808 from the town of Palatine in Montgomery County, before the formation of Fulton County.
 In the 1810 U.S. Federal Census, the name of the town was spelled, "Upenheim."
 When Fulton County was formed in 1838, the south part of Oppenheim was used to form the town of St. Johnsville, which remained in Montgomery County.

 The early occupations of townspeople were associated with dairy and cheese-making activities.

 Beaversprite, a nature refuge, was founded in Oppenheim in the 1930s.

 Geography

 According to the United States Census Bureau, the town has a total area of 146.2 km2, of which 145.4 km2 is land and 0.8 km2, or 0.54%, is water.

 The northern part of the town is in the Adirondack Park.
 The western town line is the border of Herkimer County, and the southern town boundary is the border of Montgomery County.

 East Canada Creek is a stream defining the western town line.
 The creek flows out of the Adirondacks to join the Mohawk River, south of Oppenheim.

 New York State Route 29 is an east-west highway across Oppenheim.
-New York State Route 331, a north-south highway, intersects NY-29 at Oppenheim village.
+New York State Route 331, a north-south highway, intersects NY 29 at Oppenheim village.